DNS server IP Address has nothing to do

 IP addresses are allocated to companies and ISPs in blocks.
 Anyone can find out who administers a block of addresses or the owner of a domain address by using an IP Block whois tool to query the Internic database.

-Nslookup is used to find what your server IP address is.
-Use windows DOS "Command Prompt" (click Start/Programs/Accessories), when the DOS screen opens, at the prompt enter nslookup followed by the name of the domain.
-Example - if your domain is mailsbroadcast.com enter; Nslookup mailsbroadcast.com [enter] to display your domain IP address.
-More info about nslookup
+nslookup are used to find what your server IP address is.
+Use windows DOS "Command Prompt" (click >Start >Programs >Accessories), when the DOS screen opens, at the prompt enter nslookup followed by the name of the domain.

 207.151.159.3 = Domain Name www.internic.net